neondatabase/website/content/docs/guides/polyscale.md

 1. In the Neon Console, navigate to the **Integrations** page.
 2. Under **Manage**, locate the PolyScale integration and click **Manage** to open the **Manage PolyScale** drawer.
 3. Click the **View cache in PolyScale** link.
-You directed to PolyScale where you will be required to log in if not logged in already.
+This directs you to PolyScale where you will be required to log in if not logged in already.

 ## Purging your PolyScale cache